nanoframework/nanoFramework.IoT.TestStream/agent/README.md

 For the permission changes to take effect, you must restart your WSL session.
 To do this, exit the WSL session by typing `exit`, then restart it by running `wsl --shutdown` and `wsl`.

-Once the permissions are set and WSL has been restarted, you can proceed to build the agent container using the following command:
+Once the permissions are set and WSL has been restarted, you can proceed to build the agent container inside the WSL session using the following command:

 ```shell
 docker build -t azp-agent:linux -f ./azp-agent-linux.dockerfile .